OpenDSA/OpenDSA/RST/source/Glossary.rst

       possible for the programmer to insert an integer onto the list instead?

+   index file
+      A file whose records consist of key/pointer pairs where the pointers are referencing the complete records stored in another file.

+   indexing
+      The process of associating a key with the location of a corresponding data record.

    induction hypothesis
       The key assumption used in an induction proof, that the theorem to be proved holds for smaller instances of the theorem.